BananeRapeuse/litera1n/README.md

 (also remember to install python with this error)

 _with this error you must read the #must do section_

- # Disclaimer
- We are not responsible for your device problemes, or any data loosing/corrupting, ...

 # Credits:
 - [axi0mX](https://github.com/axi0mx) for the checkm8 exploit, ipwndfu and the checkm8 description